Pyrole-2002/OG_Vault/Random Shit/BRSM Project Report.md

 ## Distribution of Data
 #### School
 ![[Pasted image 20240506132141.png]]
+The two schools from which data was collected were named GP and MS, with GP having significantly more students than MS in the dataset.
 #### Shapiro test for Age
 ![[Pasted image 20240506132646.png]]
+The shapiro test for normality shows that age isn't normally distributed.
+The same can be verified from the age distribution plot below.
 ![[Pasted image 20240506132704.png]]
 #### Gender
 ![[Pasted image 20240506132759.png]]
+Majority of participants were Female.
 #### Address
 ![[Pasted image 20240506132821.png]]
+Majority of students resided in urban areas.
 #### Family Size
 ![[Pasted image 20240506132901.png]]
 #### Parent's Cohabitation Status